Proposed FDA Food Safety Rules

-The FDA recently released a proposed change to the food safety laws that affect growers, with a comment period for the rules running until May 16th, 2013.
-The National Young Farmers’ Coalition will be analysing how the rules will affect young and beginning farmers and ranchers and it also actively seeking input from its constituency, after which it will issue its official comments.
+The FDA recently released a proposed change to the food safety laws that affect growers, with a comment period for the rules running until November, 2013.
+The National Young Farmers Coalition will be analyzing how the rules will affect young and beginning farmers and ranchers and is also actively seeking input from its constituency, after which it will issue its official comments.
 Please read further details below and add your concerns, comments, and questions by participating in the NYFC discussion forum on FSMA.

-Also check out NYFC’s Potential Questions and Concerns on FSMA to get you started on analysing the rules.
+Also check out NYFC’s Potential Questions and Concerns on FSMA to get you started on analyzing the rules.

 Proposed Rule Overview: